Animal Physiology and Endocrinology Award

 Section Awarded: National

-Dr. Thomas H. Welsh Jr., Animal Physiology and Endocrinology Award
+Thomas H. Welsh, Jr., Animal Physiology and Endocrinology Award

 Sponsored by James W. Lauderdale Appreciation Club